csecht/tkinter_utilities/README.md

 Use Ctrl-G (or Command-G on MacOS), to pop up a non-interactive grayscale simulation of the color_widget table.
 ![grayscale-simulated-colors](images/grayscale_colortable.png)

-## tk-mvc-template.py
+## tk_mvc_template.py
 A template for setting up a tkinter application with an MVC architecture.
 Plenty of comments are provided to explain what is going on.
 ## tk_widget_table.py
 A template for positioning contiguous widgets in a table format where each Label is bound to various functions.
-This is the approach used in the tk-color-helper program.
+This is the approach used in the tk_color_helper program.
 While buttons can also be used with this approach, be aware that Button() configurations on MacOS are limited in tkinter.

 Example: 15 x 10 table of labels.
 Colors of several labels were changed by mouse clicks.
 Texts of labels were defined as serial digits during table construction in a for-loop.